keras-team/keras-contrib/CONTRIBUTING.md

 2. Ensure that your environment (Keras, Keras-Contrib, and your backend) are up to date.
 See "Update Your Environment".
 Create a new branch for your changes.

 3. Write the code.
 This is the hard part!
 If you are adding a layer, advanced activation, or any other feature which has configurable parameters, please ensure that the feature is searializeable (to allow for saving and loading).
-For detail on this aspect, please see the Keras ["Writing Your Own Layer"](https://keras.io/layers/writing-your-own-keras-layers/) guide and the source code for the relevant feature type from both Keras and Keras-Contrib.
+For details on this aspect, please see the Keras ["Writing Your Own Layer"](https://keras.io/layers/writing-your-own-keras-layers/) guide and the source code for the relevant feature type from both Keras and Keras-Contrib.

 4. Make sure any new function or class you introduce has proper docstrings.
 Make sure any code you touch still has up-to-date docstrings and documentation.